makeabilitylab/physcomp/electronics/variable-resistors.md

 **Figure.** Potentiometers are ubiquitous input devices found in everything from cars to audio mixing boards.
 There are nearly infinite designs, so we're only showing a small sample above.
 Note that you cannot tell the resistance value of a potentiometer (or pot) simply by looking at it nor can you tell whether it is a linear taper or a logarithmic taper.
 Logarithmic potentiometers are common in audio applications (because the human ear senses loudness logarithmically).
 Images sources: the potentiometer pictures with dark backgrounds are from [Adafruit](https://www.adafruit.com).
 The others are from [digikey](https://www.digikey.com/).
 {: .fs-1 }

-Among other things, potentiometers can differ in terms of:
+Potentiometers differ primarily in terms of:

-- **Rotary** vs. **slider**.
-Rotary potentiometers use a rotating knob to control the wiper leg while slider potentiometers use a slider.
+- **Resistance range**.
+Just like resistors, potentiometers are designed to provide different resistances but over a range (0-1kΩ and 0-10kΩ are common).

 - **Linear** vs. **logarithmic** tapers (or tracks).
 With linear potentiometers, the resistance varies linearly as the wiper is moved.
 With logarithmic potentiometers, the resistance varies logarithmically.
 The latter type is common in audio applications because the human ear perceives sound magnitude logarithmically with more sensitivity for quiet sounds and less for loud sounds.

+- **Power dissipation**.
+Again, similar to resistors, potentiometers have different "power ratings", which correspond to their ability to dissipate heat.
+This trim potentiometer [datasheet](https://www.sparkfun.com/datasheets/Components/General/TSR-3386.pdf) states that the power rating is 0.5W while this panel mount potentiometer is rated at 0.1-0.2W (see dathttps://cdn-shop.adafruit.com/product-files/562/p160.pdfasheet).

+- **Rotary** vs. **slider**.
+Rotary potentiometers use a rotating knob to control the wiper leg while slider potentiometers use a slider.

 - **Mount**.
 Some potentiometers are built for "mounting", for example, in a car dashboard or audio mix board.
 Others are built for breadboarding or for mounting on printed-circuit boards (so-called "surface-mount" potentiometers)